Liechtenstein: Magnificent Sites to Marvel at

 Known for his monumental-sized works meant to be displayed outdoors, this beauty was the epitome of sensuality and fertility.
 In a shaded alcove, Herbert Albrecht’s bronze Standing Figure, a commanding female form, was a virtual corporal landscape in this pretty garden.

 Each December Vaduz hosts a splendid Christmas Market.
 It’s held in the main square in front of Town Hall.
-This market is one of the largest in Europe with over 100 booths that give visitors the chance to stroll through pictursque Old Town and select from novel hand-made goods.
+This market is one of the largest in Europe with over 100 booths that give visitors the chance to stroll through picturesque Old Town and select from novel hand-made goods.
 And what Christmas Market would be complete without warmed mulled wine and traditional snacks, the cherry on top of this holiday festival!

 Fact or Fable